Hawaii0821/FaceAttr-Analysis/README.md

 Some explanable results for the model by using Grad-CAM.

 Bald.

 ![Bald](explain/001819-4.jpg)

 Eyeglasses

 ![Eyeglasses](explain/000726-15.jpg)
 ![Eyeglasses](explain/001457-15.jpg)

 Female and Male

 ![Male](explain/000019-20.jpg)
 ![Male](explain/001514-20.jpg)

 Wear hat

 ![hat](explain/001735-35.jpg)

 ### State of the Art

 ![State of the art](https://raw.githubusercontent.com/JoshuaQYH/blogImage/master/celeba.png)
-> The image is from this paper--[FAN,Youtu Search,](https://www.ijcai.org/proceedings/2018/102)
+> The image is from this paper--[FAN,Youtu Search, IJCAI 2018](https://www.ijcai.org/proceedings/2018/102)

 ## Simple Dashbord